AMS-3D/paypal/READme.md

 This is a paypal project repository
-This is a paypal application payment
+This is a paypal applications for payment
+Application must be tested